rjodon-compas-forks/compas-dev.github.io/.source/index.rst

 .. learning resource
 .. development environment
 .. transparency

+.. black box => white box
+.. opening the black box
-..
+.. whitening the box
+.. properly differentiate between COMPAS and compas

 Multi-disciplinary research
 ===========================

-Architecture is a highly multi-disciplinary field, combining research from computer science, robotics, mathematics, automation, and several other scientific areas.
+Architecture is a highly multidisciplinary field, combining research from computer science, robotics, mathematics, automation, and several other scientific areas.
 The target audience of the **COMPAS** framework is therefore very diverse.